Play a vital role in caring

-Spend your time volunteering at the wildlife rescue centre, where you will play a vital role in helping to care, rehabilitate and hopefully release over 500 animals that currently call the centre home.
+Spend your time volunteering at the wildlife rescue centre where you will play a vital role in helping to care, rehabilitate and hopefully release over 500 animals that currently call the centre home.
 Located 160km south of Bangkok, the centre provides a refuge for rescued animals that have been illegally poached or mistreated by humans in the tourism industry.

-Working alongside the local staff, you will get a unique behind the scenes experience, with the opportunity to get up close to gibbons, macaques, bears, wild cats and so much more!
+Working alongside the local staff, you will get a unique behind the scenes experience with the opportunity to get up close to gibbons, macaques, bears, wild cats and so much more!
 You will spend your days volunteering alongside the animals, where you and other passionate volunteers will assist with preparing and distributing food and water, assisting with environmental enrichments, cleaning enclosures, maintaining the forest areas and more.

 Background to the wildlife centre

-Thailand has a rich biological diversity, which unfortunately is decreasing at an alarmingly fast rate due to human exploitation and other pressures.
-Wild animals, such as gibbons, macaques, lorises, bears and more are commonly poached from the wild, which is sadly pushing many animals in Thailand to the brink of extinction.
+Thailand has a rich biological diversity which unfortunately, is decreasing at an alarmingly fast rate due to human exploitation and other pressures.
+Wild animals such as gibbons, macaques, lorises, bears and more are commonly poached from the wild, which is sadly pushing many animals in Thailand to the brink of extinction.

 The thriving and ever-growing tourist industry in Thailand plays a large part in the country's new found economy and supports the livelihoods of many locals.
-However, this new found success has brought along wide spread exploitation of many animals in order to profit.
-With elephant riding, performance shows, appearances in photos and other in-humane attractions, the conditions the animals are kept in and how most are treated, result in the vast majority simply not surviving long.
+However, this new found success has brought along wide spread exploitation of many animals in order to profit from them.
+With elephant riding, performance shows, appearances in photos and other inhumane attractions, the conditions the animals are kept in and how most are treated, result in the vast majority simply not surviving long.
 On top of this, many animals are also illegally poached from the wild in order to be sold as pets or to be killed in order to produce so called traditional medicines.

 The wildlife rescue centre was founded with the aim of trying to rescue these animals that have been subjected to abuse.
-By providing a safe-haven and all of the care they may need, the centre hopes to rehabilitate as many animals as possible to eventually release back into the wild - where they belong!
+By providing a safe haven and all of the care they may need, the centre hopes to rehabilitate as many animals as possible to eventually release back into the wild - where they belong!